 We’re shining the spotlight on celebs who’ve chosen a starring role as a wellness entrepreneur—and are going way beyond slapping their name on a product endorsement.

-Here are the nine celebrity wellness entrepreneurs who have put blood, sweat, and more sweat (plus maybe some acting tears) into fitness, food, and beauty brands of their own. —Margaux Lushing
+These celebrity wellness entrepreneurs have put blood, sweat, and more sweat (plus maybe some acting tears) into fitness, food, and beauty brands of their own.

-To say that Elle ‘The Body’ MacPherson takes her green powders more seriously than a cover shoot would be an understatement; the supermodel’s alkalizing WelleCo Super Elixir has been 10 years in the making.
+To say that Elle ‘The Body’ MacPherson takes her green powders more seriously than a cover shoot would be an understatement; when the supermodel isn’t busy writing up expert wellness tips for Well+Good, her time is pretty devoted to the alkalizing WelleCo Super Elixir—it’s about 10 years in the making.
 The powder includes more than 45 ingredients—among them, buzzy boosters like Chinese herbs, mushrooms, and supergreens—which may explain the steep price tag ($135 for a starter pack).
-If you’re spending more time in the gym than on the beach these days, WelleCo’s newly launched Nourishing Protein should hit the shake spot.
+If you’re spending more time in the gym than on the beach these days, WelleCo’s Nourishing Protein should hit the shake spot.

 Regular red carpet appearances puts an immense amount of stress on skin, but you wouldn’t guess it, judging by Jessica Alba’s eternal glow.
 Good thing she’s letting us in on her secret: natural skin care.
 The actress, behind the insanely popular healthy living company Honest Company, launched the Honest makeup line in late 2015.
 The bestselling Everything Primer Luminous Base is like a good night’s rest in a bottle, and the range of lip crayons works for seriously every skin tone.